oOTWK/rhythm-game/README.md

 ## Difficulties
-Since the game speed is increased or decreased based on corrrectness of user's input, it was challenging to handle multiple interrupts.
+Since the game speed is increased or decreased based on correctness of user's input, it was challenging to handle multiple interrupts.
 Originally, I used timer interrupt with dynamic quantum (the period of timer interrupt keeps changing over time) to update the graphical frame.
 PS/2 keyboard interrupt was also used to respond to user's input.
 To show a smooth interaction between user and the game, PS/2 keyboard interrupt had